 Singapore's March non-oil domestic exports up 16.5% y-o-y

-SINGAPORE'S non-oil domestic exports (NODX) grew for a fourth straight month in March, posting a 16.5 per cent year-on-year jump.
+SINGAPORE'S non-oil domestic exports (NODX) grew for a fifth straight month in March, posting a 16.5 per cent year-on-year jump.

 This came after a growth of 21.1 per cent in February, 8.6 per cent in January, 9.1 per cent in December and 15.6 per cent in November, according to trade promotion agency International Enterprise Singapore.